 Santa Clara County Fair

-STEAM is the theme for this year’s Santa Clara County Fair where the area’s agriculture and technology history will be the focus.
+"Fun for the whole herd" is the theme for this year's Santa Clara County Fair where the area's agriculture and technology history will be the focus.
 Tinker with robots and make butter at the Little Hands on the Farm area.
 Imaginations can run as wild as a pig released from the poke.
 Clowns, and illusionists, Twinkle Time and Bay Area’s favorite scallywag Captain Jack Spareribs will tickle your kids’ fancies.
-There are also carnival rides, live music, and adorable animals.
+There are also carnival rides, live music and adorable animals.
 This fair has an abundance of kiddie rides and a relatively small footprint compared to some of the others, so it’s definitely easier to navigate with the smallest in your crowd.
-Keep your eyes peeled for Fire Stryker – the walk around dragon that’s new this year!

 Tip: You can take VTA light rail or bus right to the fair; short walk from Caltrain.